SteveMacenski/slam_toolbox/README.md

 ![ceres_solver_comparison](https://user-images.githubusercontent.com/14944147/41576505-a6802d76-733c-11e8-8eca-334da2c8bd50.png)

 The data sets present solve time vs number of nodes in the pose graph on a large dataset, as that is not open source, but suffice to say that the settings I recommend work well.
-I think anyone would be hardset in a normal application to exceed or find that another solver type is better (that super low curve on the bottom one, yeah, that's it).
+I think anyone would be hard set in a normal application to exceed or find that another solver type is better (that super low curve on the bottom one, yeah, that's it).
 Benchmark on a low power 7th gen i7 machine.

 It can map _very_ large spaces with reasonable CPU and memory consumption.
 My default settings increase O(N) on number of elements in the pose graph.
 I recommend from extensive testing to use the `SPARSE_NORMAL_CHOLESKY` solver with Ceres and the `SCHUR_JACOBI` preconditioner.
 Using `LM` at the trust region strategy is comparable to the dogleg subspace strategy, but `LM` is much better supported so why argue with it.

-You can get away without a loss function if your odometry is good (ie likelihood for outliers is extremely low).
+You can get away without a loss function if your odometry is good (i.e. likelihood for outliers is extremely low).
 If you have an abnormal application or expect wheel slippage, I might recommend a `HuberLoss` function, which is a really good catch-all loss function if you're looking for a place to start.
 All these options and more are available from the ROS parameter server.

 # API